About the Math Assessment Test

-Some students have been told their selection of major affects their math placement.
+NOTE: Some students have been told their selection of major affects their Math placement.
 This is incorrect.
 Major selection on the test in no way factors into your math placement.
 This part of the test results in a placement into Math course(s).
 Which Math Class(es) you need to take above or beyond these placements depends on several factors with which you need to discuss with a counselor.

 About the Arithmetic Section (17 Questions)